yujaa/bird-vr/README.md

 # bird-vr
-Through VR, you can experience exploring the city from a bird's point of view.
+In VR environment, you can explore the city from a bird's point of view.
 - Oculus head-mounted display is used as output device.
 - MYO is used as input device.
 - Class Project in CRE645 (ADVANCED HCI) - 2014 Spring in Korea University.